Koozå: Soul Singer

+Critical reception

+The New York Times, "What is special about this new production is that Mr. Shiner introduces some carefully choreographed chaos and old-fashioned sideshow spark to the rock-solid formula."

+Los Angeles Times, "“Kooza,” is a thrilling spectacle jampacked with white-knuckle acrobatic moments."

+KQED, "A classic Cirque du Soleil show in all the good ways: dazzling tricks and feats of strength, accompanied by a live band performing world music mashups, and interwoven with some old-fashioned clowning."

 Filmography

 A Thrilling Ride through Koozå was the first film release related to Cirque du Soleil's show, Koozå.
 This short documentary was directed by Roger Cantin and released in September 2007.
 It was shot on location in Montréal, Canada.

 Cirque du Soleil released a film production of Koozå in September 2008.
 The film was directed by Mario Janelle and produced by Jacques Méthé.
 It was shot using eight high-definition cameras on location in Toronto, Canada.

 Incidents

 Due to the 2011 Tōhoku earthquake and tsunami, the artists and staff of Koozå were temporarily relocated to Macau where they continued training at Cirque du Soleil's resident show Zaia.
 The major benefit of relocating there is that the team can partner with the crews of Zed (which was also relocated from Japan) and Zaia at the Macau training facilities.
 Artists were also able to connect with artists from The House of Dancing Water, the water-based show at The City of Dreams by former Cirque du Soleil director Franco Dragone.
 Shows running from March 11 through April 9 were cancelled.
 The troupe returned and started performances again after facility management had conducted a thorough safety inspection.

 On 27 November 2016, gymnast Lisa Skinner suffered a fractured neck and broken arm during a solo aerial hoop performance in Brisbane, Australia.

 On 24 August 2024, Russian aerialist Mariia Konfektova was hospitalized after a fall during a solo aerial hoop performance in Portland, Oregon.